MathildeFogPerez/manuscript-rep-phad/README.md

 ### PIPELINE ###

-Once the git directory cloned, create a directory where you will put a metadata.txt file, the samples names for each 10X run (T1samples.txt, T2samples.txt ..etc.. ) and the airr_header.txt file.
+Once the git directory is cloned, create a directory where you will put a metadata.txt file, the samples names for each 10X run (T1samples.txt, T2samples.txt ..etc.. ) and the airr_header.txt file.
 You can find all files needed for donor D1 and D2 in their respective D1_files and D2_files folders.
 Cellranger output files can be extracted from GEO (**LINK**).
 The example_files folder contains one sample from D1 donor, from T7 run with its related cell ranger output files.

 All the following command lines can be run in a bash script.